 Nearly all tavernas sell their own 'open' wine, known as village wine.
 It is something of an acquired taste, but it goes well with the local food.
-Prices of local 'village' wine are usually around 5 or 6 euros per half litre.
+If you are unsure, you can always ask if you can try the wine before you agree to it.
+Prices of local 'village' wine are usually around 5 euros per half litre.